 Mental health has played a significant part in my life.
 I grew up with both my parents suffering mental illnesses before I began to develop my own issues as a young adult – namely depression and anxiety.
-These led to me self-harming, self-destructive and wanting to end my life on several occasions.

-High Stress Therapy first came to fruition in a different form.
-It was in 2017 when I started visiting stadiums in Europe.
-My plan was to visit warmer climates in order to combat the sadness I often feel in the cold months of winter.
+To try and combat a potential spiral, I started visiting stadiums in Europe.
+My plan was to visit warmer climates in order to combat the sadness I often felt during the cold months of winter.
 I called it the Hibernation Stadium Tour.